 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Childhood Central Nervous System Tumor.
+This is the first page of Cancer.Net’s Guide to Childhood Central Nervous System Tumors.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

 A central nervous system (CNS) tumor begins when healthy cells in the brain or the spinal cord change and grow out of control, forming a mass.
-A tumor can be cancerous or benign.
+A tumor can be either cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 The brain is the center of thought, memory, and emotion.
 It controls the 5 senses, which include smell, touch, taste, hearing, and sight.
 It also controls movement and other basic functions of the body, including heartbeat, circulation, and breathing.
 The spinal cord consists of nerves that carry information back and forth between the body and the brain.